-- An established Risk & Audit Committee which oversees the organisational approach to risk and the Risk Register - Regular review of policies and developments relating to risk, including potential new risks, culminating in a designated meeting of the Risk & Audit Committee to fully review changes to the Register and a report on key developments to the Board - Designated responsibility for managing and monitoring key risks on the Register - An approach based on mitigating both the likelihood of risks occurring and the impact should they occur.
+- An established Risk & Audit Committee which oversees the organisational approach to risk and the Risk Register. - Regular review of policies and developments relating to risk, including potential new risks, culminating in a designated meeting of the Risk & Audit Committee to fully review changes to the Register and a report on key developments to the Board. - Designated responsibility for managing and monitoring key risks on the Register. - An approach based on mitigating both the likelihood of risks occurring and the impact should they occur.

 Risks associated with ensuring continuing efficiency and quality in decision making and maintaining the confidence of stakeholders remain strongly identified on the Risk Register.
-In 2023 we proactively and successfully managed risks around the continuing increase in the number of complaints coming to us.
+In 2024 we proactively and successfully managed risks around the continuing increase in the number of complaints coming to us.
 We also continued to focus on working with other organisations with a role in the higher education regulatory landscape.
 Income has remained reliable despite the financial challenges in the higher education sector.
+Given strong organisational performance all our strategic risks had reduced ratings at the end of 2024.